keboola/connection-docs/orchestrator/tasks/index.md

 {: .image-popup}
 ![Screenshot - Orchestration Tasks Configurations](/orchestrator/tasks/tasks-list-2.png)

+Repeat this for all configurations you want to add into the orchestration.

 ## Organize Tasks
 Let's assume that you have the following configurations, you wish to orchestrate into a data pipeline: